McKeesport Fire Department: River rescue

 The department provides river rescue services in conjunction with the McKeesport Police Department, with medical support from the McKeesport Ambulance Rescue Service.
-The department also contributes resources to the Allegheny County Swiftwater/Flood Response Team and, under agreement with the United States Coast Guard, McKeesport River Rescue responds to incidents along the Youghiogheny River and along the Monongahela River between the locks and dams at Elizabeth and Braddock.
+The department previously contributed resources to the Allegheny County Swiftwater/Flood Response Team which ended in 2012.
+Under agreement with the United States Coast Guard, McKeesport River Rescue responds to incidents along the Youghiogheny River and along the Monongahela River between the Elizabeth and Braddock.

 The department operates a 24-foot Firehawk boat with firefighting capabilities.
 This was built by Harbor Guard Boats in 2008 through a Department of Justice grant and is operated jointly with the police department.
 This replaced converted pleasure craft previously used by the department.

 History

 1873-1891

 The Eagle Volunteer Fire Company was established in the then Borough of McKeesport in 1873.
 On October 4, 1877, McKeesport suffered a major fire when the Enterprise Foundry and Car Shop at Fifth Avenue and Market Street caught alight.
 Rapid spread resulted in damage to 32 buildings.
 The first organized department was created by the borough in 1885 by hiring one man responsible for maintaining a hose reel and a hook and ladder.
 The first officially recorded fire occurred on December 9, 1887, at the City Flour Mill on Jerome Street and caused an estimated $60,000 in damage.